Costa Rica Spanish Immersion Program Overview

 This Spanish immersion program is a dynamic combination of interactive Spanish lessons and practicing your language skills while performing valuable service work and helping out the community!
 On this extended version of our 11-Day Program, you will take lessons in gorgeous open-air classrooms surrounded by nature in both the mountainous jungle town of Turrialba and the beachside community in the Caribbean town Puerto Viejo, as well as the Pacific towns of Manuel Antonio and Tamarindo.
 You will take lessons every morning with local teachers while incorporating fun activities like playing games, singing songs, learning traditional dances and taking cooking lessons.
 By keeping the lessons fun and interactive you will have the opportunity to enhance your speaking skills and better understand the language.

 The service component of this program involves directly working with the local communities, so not only are you giving back, but you’ll be putting your Spanish skills to use in real-world situations as well!
-In Turrialba, our community service will consist of working with local schools.
-We will play games with the children and also teach them some English (in return they will help teach you some more Spanish!) and also perform some light maintenance work.
-In Puerto Viejo, we will be working directly with the rangers at the Cahuita National Park, cleaning cages, helping with feeding and assisting in the care of injured and retired animals.
-In Tamarindo, we will work with different schools around the area doing whatever they need us to help out with.
+In Turrialba, our community service will consist of working with a local community association.
+We will do all kinds of projects like painting walls, fixing the playground, and doing neighborhood beautification.
+In Puerto Viejo, we will be working directly with an animal rescue center at the Cahuita National Park, cleaning cages, helping with feeding and assisting in the care of injured and retired animals.
+In Tamarindo, we will perform similar meaningful community service around the area and sail along the coast at sunset.

 Of course, with all of our hard work learning Spanish and performing community service, we will need some time to relax and experience the best Costa Rica has to offer!
 We will snorkel in crystal clear waters, zipline over the jungle canopy, go whitewater rafting, ride horses, spot monkeys, sloths and tropical birds in protected rainforests, and much more!
 So what are you waiting for?
 Discover the real meaning of Pura Vida with us this summer!